 Design and features of the Project 21 NOPVs

 The vessel integrates a mono-hull design, with the hull made of marine grade steel, while the superstructure is constructed using aluminium alloys.
-The vessel is built as per the IRClass Rules for Indian naval combatant ships.
+The vessel is built according to the IRClass Rules for Indian Naval combatant ships.

 Weapon systems and survivability